Hugo Grotius: Influence of Grotius

 Grotius designed his theory to apply not only to states but also to rulers and subjects of law in general.
 Grotius's masterpiece De Jure Belli ac Pacis thus proved useful in the later development of theories of both private and criminal law.

 From his time to the end of the 17th century

 The king of Sweden, Gustavus Adolphus, was said to have always carried a copy of De jure belli ac pacis in his saddle when leading his troops.
 In contrast, King James VI and I of Great Britain reacted very negatively to Grotius' presentation of the book during a diplomatic mission.

 Some philosophers, notably Protestants such as Pierre Bayle, Gottfried Wilhelm Leibniz and the main representatives of the Scottish Enlightenment Francis Hutcheson, Adam Smith, David Hume, Thomas Reid held him in high esteem.
 The French Enlightenment, on the other hand, was much more critical.
 Voltaire called it boring and Rousseau developed an alternative conception of human nature.
-Pufendorf, another theoretician of the natural law concept, was also skeptical.
+Pufendorf, another theoretician of the natural law concept, was also sceptical.